StegoHo/MH/about.md

 ---
-title: About me
+title: About Me
-landing-title: About me
+landing-title: About Me
 layout: landing
 description: Learn more about me
 image: assets/images/pic07.jpg